tetrateio/workshop-101/00-env-access/README.md

 ![Base Diagram](../docs/00-azure-skip.png)

 ## Accessing TSB Via TCTL CLI
 For a large part of the hands-on labs we will be interacting with TSB via API calls.
 These are most easily invoked via the `tctl` CLI.
 This has already been installed on the jumpbox.
-You should have aldready been provided a SSH Keypair to use when connecting to the jumpbox.
+You should have already been provided a SSH Keypair to use when connecting to the jumpbox.
 Make sure the permissions are set correctly on the keypair -- `chmod 600 <PATH_TO_KEYPAIR>`.
 SSH to the jumpbox: `ssh -i <PATH_TO_KEYPAIR> ec2-user@<JUMPHOST_IP>`

 Login using the following command, which will prompt you to authenticate with Azure AZ.
 Utilize the username/password that has been provided to you.
-It should be in the form of `<FIRST_INITIAL><LAST_NAME>@tetratepoc.onmicrosoft.com`.
 Follow the prompts to confirm that you are logging in the applicatin `Tetrate-Workshop`.

 ```bash
 tctl config clusters set default --bridge-address $TSB_HOST